 Both processes aim to create agreements that satisfy all parties; however, there are some critical differences in approach and outcome.

-Proposal writers are often responsible for crafting the initial offer, subject to negotiation.
+Proposal writers are often responsible for crafting the initial offer, which is subject to negotiation.
 Therefore, proposal writing precedes contract negotiation in the business expansion and collaboration workflow.

 What Role Do Proposal Writers Play in Business Development?